-Parma Public Housing Agency is a Public Housing Agency in Parma, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Parma Public Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Parma Public Housing Agency serves Cuyahoga County.